lilswif/Bachelorproef/README.md

     **status: rt project**
     shows if a virtual machine is running.

-4. As  its our first time, lets build or vm:
+4. As  its our first time, lets build our vm:

 `bash storm.sh 4`

 Follow the instructions, type 'n' when it asks if it should delete the nodes_modules folder After building, most usage of the script should involve action 1 & 2 only.